 …Things don’t always go right.
 I know this because I still fall off my bike, not often but it does happen when I am trying something really tricky.
 Today the menu ordering system was so confusing it went wrong.
 I ordered an enchilada but I got a sausage and bean pitta pocket…

 I’m not sure if I have ever used the world adorable before, but I’m using it now.
 Enjoy.

-The Slide Inn has opened in the former il Piatto space, serving German and American cuisine.
+has opened in the former il Piatto space, serving German and American cuisine.
 From the PR,

 Some of the menu is traditional German such as Wiener Schnitzel, Spatzle, house baked lye dunked pretzels, pumpernickel, rabbit country terrine with morel and cranberries, house brined sauerkraut, red cabbage.

 We are also serving house made sausages & hamburgers.
 Then I feature items such as vegetarian/vegan stuffed cabbage roulade or a tofu curry burger with carrots, leeks and brown rice.

 I have a fair amount of GF options on both our dinner as well as our brunch menu and have a daily assortment of dairy free ice creams.

 We are serving Dinner nightly from 5:30-10pm, and Brunch on Saturday and Sunday 9-2:30pm…